-Discord servers, by default, only allow admins to set user roles.
+By default, only admins can set user roles on Discord servers.
 However, it would be a good idea to let users pick their own roles as it would shed off some responsibilities from the admins.
 While there is no native option to do so in the Settings, you can do that easily with the help of Discord bots.
 Let’s see how.

 Allow users to self assign their roles on Discord Servers

 I’ll walk you through the entire process with an example.
 Here, I have a server called Cubers where people can talk about Rubik’s cube algorithms.
 But there are different methods like CFOP, Roux, and ZZ.
-As every user has their preference in selecting their method to solve the cube, I wanted users to select their method on their own.
-So people who have selected the CFOP role can access all the channels which discuss CFOP.
-And here is how I have done that.
+As every user has their preference in selecting their method to solve the cube, I want users to select their method on their own.
+So people who have selected the CFOP role can access all the channels which discuss CFOP and so on.
+Here is how I have done that.

 To users have to assign roles on their own, we should create roles in the first place.
 To do that, you need to Open Discord > select the server > click Server name > Server Settings > Roles > Click on + Button beside roles.

 Now you can give a name to your role and also set the permissions they have on your server and save changes.

 Now you have roles and the permissions for what people in those roles can access.
 All we need to do now is allow people to assign the roles on their own.
 To do that, open the Mee6 Discord bot website and login with your Discord account.

 And authorize the app to access your account.
 This would grant access to your account.